sidwellr/schotter/schotter3.md

 }
 ```

 Now we add the code to implement them to ui_event.
 Starting with the title.
-It is a Text widget, which doesn't have any user interaction so we don't need to put it into a for in loop.
+It is a Text widget, which doesn't have any user interaction so we don't need to put it into a for-in loop.
 There are lots of widget placement options; we'll use "top_left_with_margin" to put at the top left with a margin:

 ```
 // Control panel title